B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/README.md

     *   To run automatically every day, toggle the workflow to **"Active"**.
     *   To run immediately, click **"Execute Workflow"**.

+### Exposing Your Local API with ngrok (Optional)
+If you need to expose your local `memo_generator` API to an external service—for example, to connect with a workflow automation platform like [Noumena](https://auto.noumena.space)—you can use ngrok.

+1.  **Install ngrok**: If you don't have it, download and install it from the [official ngrok website](https://ngrok.com/download).

+2.  **Run ngrok**: Open a new terminal window and run the following command to create a public URL for your API:
+    ```bash
+    ngrok http 5002
+    ```
+ngrok will provide you with a public URL that forwards to your local server running on port 5002.
+You can then use this URL in your external service's configuration.

 ### Service Ports
 -   **n8n Web Interface**: `http://localhost:5678`
 -   **Email API**: `http://localhost:5002`